-On successful completion of this course students will be able to:
+On successful completion of the course students will be able to:

 3. Demonstrate a proficiency in utilising numerical and graphical techniques.

-5. Apply microeconomic theory to explain and inform real world economic events and debates.
+4. Apply microeconomic theory to explain and inform real world economic events and debates.

 This course may include but is not limited to the following topics: